L-Pace/L-Pace.github.io/_projects/mini-dungeon.md

 ## ⚔️ Turn-based Combat System
 The combat system is the ancestor of every primordial RPGs: it is a strategic turn-based mechanics that requires a small tactical thinking.
-The damage calculation is a mathematical combat system with attack, defence, and health system.
+The damage calculation is a mathematical combat system with attack, defense, and health system.

 ```cs
 private static void PlayerTurn()